rfjakob/gocryptfs/Documentation/MANPAGE.md

 userspace requests and kernel readahead. gocryptfs serves them concurrently and in arbitrary order.
-On backing storage that performs poorly for concurrent or out-of-order reads (like Amazon Cloud Drive), this behavoir can cause very slow read speeds.
+On backing storage that performs poorly for concurrent or out-of-order reads (like Amazon Cloud Drive), this behavior can cause very slow read speeds.

 The `-serialize_reads`
 option does two things: (1) reads will be submitted one-by-one (no